Skip to main content

 Reframing the Conversation for Home & School

-Instead of asking how much screen time is too much, parents and educators should be asking:
+Instead of asking how much screen time is too much, parents and educators can be asking:

 1. What is the brain being asked to do right now?